Mago281/Web-Scraping-Project-using-HTML-CSS-/README.md

 # Module-_11_Challenge

-This challenge demonstrates the usage of BeautifulSoup and Splinter with Selenium to collect data from websites without an API.
+This project showcases the utilization of BeautifulSoup and Splinter integrated with Selenium to gather data from websites lacking an API.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Part 1: Scrape Titles and Preview Text from Mars News
 -----------------------------------------------------

-In the Jupyter notebook part_1_mars_news, automated browsing, with Splinter, was used to visit the Mars news site, and the HTML code was extracted using Beautiful Soup.
+Part 1: Scrape Titles and Preview Text from Mars News The Jupyter notebook part_1_mars_news employs automated browsing via Splinter to navigate the Mars news site, followed by extraction of HTML code utilizing Beautiful Soup.

-The titles and preview text of the news articles were scraped and extracted in accordance with the Part 1 Requirements.
+Titles and preview texts of news articles were systematically scraped and extracted, adhering to the Part 1 Requirements.

-The scraped information was stored in the specified Python data structure, in a list of dictionaries.
+The acquired information was stored in the specified Python data structure, structured as a list of dictionaries.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------